 Who are you?

-You say that all proceeds minus expenses are disbursed as grants to immigrants in need.
+You say that all proceeds minus expenses are disbursed as grants.
 What are these expenses?

-- We are a small association working towards nonprofit status and work to keep our overhead low so we can give the most funds to our grant recipients.
+- We are a small association and work to keep our overhead low so we can give the most funds to our grant recipients.

 - Our expenses are required filing fees for nonprofit organizations for federal and state regulations, bank fees, the cost of a PO box, and any credit card fees not covered by bidders during the auction.